 Take Advantage of Technology

-With my lessons, I use the Six Traits of Writing.
-For wonderful lessons focused on them, you should visit The Writing Fix.
+With my lessons, I use the six traits.
+For wonderful lessons focused on them, you should visit this site.
 The Writing Fix is a website sponsored by the Northern Nevada Writing Project.
-It features carefully chosen mentor texts and coordinating writing assignment AND includes all of the materials.
-If you’d like to learn more about it, you can read my post over on Classroom Tested Resources.
+It features carefully chosen mentor texts, related assignments and all of the materials.
+If you’d like to learn more about it, you can read my this post.